Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Introduction

 Obviously, not every frame gives rise to an injective measurement map.
 But even in the case when $\mathcal{A}_{\Phi}$ is known to be injective, the problem of reconstructing $[x]$ from $\mathcal{A}_{\Phi}(x)$ is NP-hard in general \cite{Sahin}.
 So, the main goals in this area of applied mathematics is to find conditions on the number of measurements $N$ and vectors $\varphi_j$ for which there exist an efficient and robust numerical recovery algorithm.

 Until recently, very little was known on how to achieve robust and efficient reconstruction given injectivity.
 Many practical methods used today have their origins in the alternating projection algorithms proposed in the 1970s by Gerchberg and Saxton \cite{gerchberg1972practical}.
 Due to their lack of global convergence guarantees, the problem of developing fast phase retrieval algorithms which have provable recovery and robustness guarantees receives significant attention today.
-Some of the most prominent suggested algorithms are PhaseLift \cite{balan2, candes1, candes2, candes3, candes4}, Wirtinger flow algorithm \cite{candes2015phase, Chen}, fast phase retrieval algorithm from local correlation measurements \cite{iwen2015fast}, and phase retrieval with polarization \cite{mixon1, mixon2}.
-The latter is described in more details in Section \ref{polarization_idea}.
+Some of the most prominent suggested algorithms are PhaseLift \cite{balan2, candes1, candes2, candes3, candes4}, Wirtinger flow algorithms \cite{candes2015phase, Chen}, fast phase retrieval algorithm from local correlation measurements \cite{iwen2015fast}, and phase retrieval with polarization \cite{mixon1, mixon2}.
+The latter is described in more detail in Section \ref{polarization_idea}.

-While recovery guarantees have been established for all these algorithms, most of them are designed to work exclusively when the frame vectors are independent random vectors.
+While recovery guarantees have been established for all these algorithms, most of them require the measurement frame vectors to be independent random vectors.
 Since measurements of this type are not implementable in practice, the design of fast and stable recovery algorithms with a small number of application relevant, structured, measurements remains an important problem.
 We address this problem below.

 \longhide{